 We are delighted to be working with Sir Norman Lamb to support the mental wellbeing of children, teenagers and young adults in Norfolk through the Sir Norman Lamb Mental Health and Wellbeing Fund.

 Mental health is the way that we think and feel, and our ability to deal with the ups and downs of life.
 Being mentally healthy can enable people to make the most of their potential, cope with day to day pressures, and play a full part in family, workplace and community life.

 It is estimated that 1 in 4 people in the UK will experience a mental health issue each year.
 In England, 1 in 6 people report experiencing a common mental health issue (such as anxiety and depression) in any given week.
 However, many people currently find that they are unable to get the help they need as health services come under critical pressure.

 Sir Norman is one of the UK’s most tireless campaigners in the area of mental wellbeing and, with the launch of the Fund, aims to ensure equality, justice and human rights in our society for children, teenagers and young adults with mental ill health, those on the autism spectrum and those with learning disabilities.
 We are working with Sir Norman to transform the support that children, teenagers and young adults can access in their local community that provides essential support to enable them to cope day-to-day, and help to avoid crisis.

 How will this be done?

-Local grassroots charities and organisations working in the area of mental wellbeing, suicide prevention and with those with learning disability and autism are making an outstanding difference to lives across Norfolk, but urgently need funding to sustain and grow their work.
+Local grassroots charities and organisations working in the area of mental wellbeing and with those with learning disability and autism are making an outstanding difference to lives across Norfolk, but urgently need funding and support to sustain and grow their work.
 Through your generosity, funds raised will enable Norfolk Community Foundation to help these essential small charities and voluntary groups to ensure they can provide vital support to those who need it.